-Section 19.
-Borough policemen, residing in the borough, may at the same time hold and exercise the office of constable in the borough or any ward thereof, and may demand and receive all costs, fees and emoluments pertaining to such office.
+Section 1129.
+Office of Police and Constable Not Incompatible.-Borough policeman residing in the borough may at the same time hold and exercise the office of constable in the borough or any ward thereof, and may demand and receive all costs, fees, and emoluments pertaining to such office.

-Section 20.
-Borough policemen may perform all the duties of high constable but shall receive no compensation therefor.
+Section 1130.
+May Act As High Constable.-Borough policemen may perform all the duties of high constable but shall receive no compensation therefor.

-Section 21.
-Boroughs may, by ordinance, establish a police pension fund to be maintained by an equal and proportionate monthly charge against each member of the police force, not exceeding annually three per centum of the pay of such member.
-The fund shall be under the direction of the borough council or such committee as it may designate, and shall be applied under such regulations as the council may, by ordinance, prescribe for the benefit of such members of the police force as shall receive honorable discharge therefrom by reason of age or disability, and the families of such as may be injured or killed in the service.
+Section 1131.
+Police Pension Fund.-Boroughs may, by ordinance, establish a police pension fund, to be maintained by an equal and proportionate monthly charge against each member of the police force, not exceeding annually three per centum of the pay of such member.
+The fund shall be under the direction of the borough council, or such committee as it may designate, and shall be applied under such regulations as the council may by ordinance prescribe for the benefit of such members of the police force as shall receive honorable discharge therefrom by reason of age or disability and the families of such as may be injured or killed in the service.
 Any allowances made to those who are retired by reason of disability or age shall be in conformity with a uniform scale.

-Section 22.
-The ordinance establishing the police pension fund may prescribe a minimum period of continuous service, not less than twenty years, after which members of the force may be retired from active duty.
-Borough policemen so retired shall be subject to service as police reserve until unfitted for such service, by reason of age or disability, when they may be finally discharged.
+Section 1132.
+Service Required Before Retirement.- The ordinance establishing the police pension fund may prescribe a minimum period of continuous service, not less than twenty years, after which members of the force may be retired from active duty.
+Borough policemen so retired shall be subject to service as police reserve, until unfitted for such service by reason of age or disability, when they may be finally discharged.

-Section 23.
-The basis of the apportionment of the pension shall be determined by the rate of monthly pay of the member at the date of death, honorable discharge, or retirement, and shall not in any case, exceed in any year, one-half the annual pay of such member computed at such monthly rate.
+Section 1133.
+Pension Allowance.-The basis of the apportionment of the pension shall be determined by the rate of monthly pay of the member at the date of death, honorable discharge, or retirement, and shall not in any case exceed in any year one-half the annual pay of such member computed at such monthly rate.

-Section 24.
-Payments made under the provisions of section twenty-one of this article, and the sections based thereon shall be a charge on no other fund in the treasury of the borough or under its control, other than the police pension fund.
+Section 1134.
+Pensions Not to Be Charged on Other Funds.-Payments made on account of police pensions shall be a charge on no fund in the treasury of the borough, or under its control, other than the police pension fund.

-Section 25.
-Boroughs may take by gift, grant, devise or bequest, any money or property real, personal or mixed, in trust for the benefit of such police pension fund.
-The care, management, investment, and disposal of such trust funds or property shall be vested in such officers as the borough shall, by ordinance, direct, and shall be governed by such officers, subject to any directions not inconsistent therewith, as the donors of such funds and property may prescribe.
+Section 1135.
+Gifts to Pension Fund.-Boroughs may take, by gift, grant, devise, or bequest, any money or property real, personal, or mixed, in trust for the benefit of such police pension fund.
+The care, management, investment, and disposal of such trust funds or property shall be vested in such officers as the borough shall by ordinance direct, and shall be governed by such officers, subject to any directions not inconsistent therewith as the donors of such funds and property may prescribe.

-Section 26.
-No person, participating in such police pension fund and becoming entitled to receive a benefit therefrom, shall be deprived of his right to an equal and proportionate share therein upon the basis upon which he first became entitled thereto, except for the following causes, that is to say: conviction of a crime or misdemeanor, becoming a habitual drunkard, becoming a non-resident of the Commonwealth, or failing to comply with some general regulation relating to the management of such fund which may be made by ordinance, and which provides that a failure to comply therewith shall terminate the right to participate in the pension fund after such notice and hearing as it shall prescribe.
+Section 1136.
+Rights of Members.-No person participating in such police pension fund and becoming entitled to receive a benefit therefrom, shall be deprived of his right to an equal and proportionate share therein, upon the basis upon which he first became entitled thereto, except for the following causes, that is to say: conviction of a crime or misdemeanor; becoming a habitual drunkard; becoming a non-resident of the Commonwealth; or failing to comply with some general regulation relating to the management of such fund, which may be made by ordinance, and which provides that a failure to comply therewith shall terminate the right to participate in the pension fund after such notice and hearing as it shall prescribe.